KhedirQ/YCC-Appointment-Booking/README.md

 ## Executive Summary:
-YCC (Yezidi Cultural Center)Appointment Scheduling App The YCC Appointment Scheduling App is a web-based application built using Ember CLI that allows users (clients)to view the office calendar, book new appointments, change existing appointments, and cancel appointments.
-It provides a user-friendly interface for clients to manage their appointments and offers efficient scheduling capabilities for a small office with two employees.
+YCC (Yezidi Cultural Center)Appointment Scheduling App The YCC Appointment Scheduling App is a web-based application built using Ember.js in the frontend to allows users (clients)to view the office calendar, book new appointments, change existing appointments, and cancel appointments.
+It provides a user-friendly interface for clients to manage their appointments and offers efficient scheduling capabilities for a small office with two employees.In backend the app uses node.js and MongoDB local to allow administrator to create,read,update and delete appointments as well as save the user information.
 ## Installation

 You will need the following things properly installed on your computer.